stevenc49/stevenc49.github.io/_problems/subsets.md

 All backtracking problems have this structure, just memorize it.

 Still not sure why we +1 to index and why that is different from Permutation.
+This [link](https://medium.com/algorithms-and-leetcode/backtracking-e001561b9f28) tried to explain it but didn't get it.
+They drew out the tree.

 {% highlight python %}